JakobSeidl/pyneMeas/README.md

 `'name''` String, Optional unique name of the instrument to distinguish between various instruments of the same type.

-`'sourceLevel'`, Float, set method only.
+`'sourceLevel'`, Float, set or get method.
 Directly sets the output (voltage or current) to the set value.
 We do not recommend using this directly, especially not for sensitive nanoscale samples.
 Use `myInstrument.goTo(target,stepSize,delay)` instead to slowly approach the desired setpoint.

 `'senseLevel'` Returns float, get method only.
 Returns the current voltage/current reading.